sig-gis/SEPAL-CEO/docs_OpenMRV/SampleStratification.rst

   b.
 You can now visit your project from your institution’s page!

 16. For instructions on collecting data, please see the tutorials here on OpenMRV under process "Sampling design" and tools "SEPAL" and "CEO".

+You can view a demonstration of creating a CEO project using a .csv on `YouTube <https://www.youtube.com/watch?v=j8eTVqkEcDI>`_.

 4. Frequently Asked Questions (FAQs)
 -------------------------------------